"That's nice work, boys!"

 - There are quite a few people (including Americans) who tend to conflate the FBI with the CIA, since they're both major federal goverment bodies that are supposed to stop "bad guys", can cause govermental paranoia, and have three letter acronyms.
 The CIA doesn't deal with crime at all, however; they spy on foreign nations instead.
 The FBI does have responsibility to catch foreign spies in the US, but they don't have any James Bond-types to do it with.

-- During WWII, G-Men operated undercover in Latin America keeping tabs on the Germans (remember Cary Grant in Notorious).
+- During WWII, G-Men operated undercover in Latin America keeping tabs on the Germans; probably the most famous fictional example is Cary Grant's character in Notorious.
 The CIA took over this function after 1947 (but probably became less focused on the Germans).

 The United States Marshals Service (USMS) is the enforcement arm of the federal courts, responsible for serving warrants, writs, summonses, subpoenas, and other court orders and civil and criminal process, apprehending wanted fugitives, providing protection for the federal judiciary, transporting federal prisoners, protecting endangered federal witnesses (More commonly known as Witness Protection) and managing assets seized from criminal enterprises.
 It is the oldest federal law enforcement agency, formed in 1789, and has several unique roles, including the ability to deputize necessary individuals who need federal law enforcement powers as "Special Deputy U.S. Marshals" for a year (usually state or local law enforcement officers participating in federal or interstate investigations or members of other federal agencies), the common law authority to enlist willing individuals (though not military personnel) to assist in its duties, and to exercise the same powers as a local sheriff within a state when executing the laws of the United States.
 The US Marshals Service supposedly is responsible for a narrow majority, about 55%, of all arrests made by federal law enforcement.
 For more information, and a list of fictional uses, see U.S. Marshal.